 Window management is largely pushed to the clients, they draw their own decorations and move and resize themselves, typically implemented in a toolkit library.

 This has been debated again and again, and if the ‘me-too’:ers would have taken even a cursory google glance at the mailing list rather than skewing things to fit their narrative (or just not doing the basic research because why would you), they would immediately run into Kristians recurring opinion about it, and he designed much of the protocol.
-If that does not align with your wants and needs, perhaps this is not the protocol you should use, instead of coming up with worse extensions.
+If that does not align with your wants and needs, perhaps this is not the protocol you should use, much less dig up worse extensions where the client can simply say “no, I want to decorate” and the server have to comply or break protocol, increasing the development cost on both sides as even compliant clients would have to deal with the absence of the particular extension.
+It also doesn’t do anything about the related mouse cursor issue.

 Furthermore, a ton of stuff in Wayland make very little sense without CSDs – particularly wl_subsurface and wl_region but also, to some extent, the xdg_shell parts about window state (maximized, movable, fullscreen, resizing, context menu).

-Then we have the topic of the #wayland IRC channel itself:
+Then we have a long standing topic from the #wayland IRC channel itself:

 Please do not argue about server-side vs. client side decorations.
 It's settled and won't change.

-That said, I also think that the agreed upon approach to CSDs is a technically inept, and this post will lay out those reasons.
+That said, I also think that the agreed upon approach to CSDs is a technically inadequate, and more a counter reaction to the state in X than other possibilities.

-Lets first look at what the decorations chatter is all about, from this screenshot you have the top bar, the shadow region and the window border and, what is not visible on the screenshot – the mouse cursor.
+Lets first look at what the decorations chatter is all about.
+In the screenshot below you can see the top bar, the shadow region and the window border.
+What is not visible yet relevant is the mouse cursor.
 All these are possibly client defined UI components.

-The options to convey this segmentation in wayland is practically as a single unit (a surface) or a complex aggregate that is a major pain to implement, using a part of the protocol that should be taken out behind the shed and executed (a surface with a tree of subsurfaces).
+The options to convey this segmentation in wayland is practically as a single unit (a surface) or a complex aggregate that is one of the biggest pains to actually implement, a tree of “subsurfaces”.

 Protocol wise, it would be nice if the bar that GTK/GNOME (and to be fair, Chrome, Firefox, …) prefer in their design language had been added as another possible surface role to xdg-surface so the segmentation could go a bit smoother and the border and shadow could all be left entirely to the compositor – but it is, all in all, a minor thing.